webgriffe/SyliusActiveCampaignPlugin/docs/03-Usage.md

 ![Channel list ID form](images/edit_channel_list_id_form.png "Channel list ID form")

-With the create/update contact handler a new `ContactListsSubscriber` message is dispatched.
+With the create/update of a Sylius customer a new `ContactListsSubscriber` message is dispatched.
 The `ContactListsSubscriberHandler` will then use the `CustomerChannelsResolver` to determine the channels for which a contact list subscription should be created or updated.
 Then each channel will check if a list id is provided, if not it will skip that channel.
 Then the `ListSubscriptionStatusResolverInterface` service is called.
 This service is